Skip to Content

 • How long the marriage lasted

-• The standard of living that the couple enjoyed during their marriage
+• The standard of living the couple enjoyed during their marriage

 • Each party’s age